Skip to main content

 Learning a variety of orthodontic modalities, residents treat pediatric, adolescent and adult patients.
 Orthognathic surgical patients and patients with temporomandibular dysfunction are treated as well.
 The principal clinical method used in the Orthodontic Program is the pre-adjusted edgewise system.
 Residents also receive instruction in other contemporary clinical modalities.

-The program gives third-year residents the opportunity to make independent treatment decisions.
+The program provides third-year residents the opportunity to make independent treatment decisions.
 Third-year residents also develop teaching skills through participation in the department's teaching program by instructing general practice residents and first-year orthodontic residents.

-The didactic and clinical experience helps prepare residents to take the American Board of Orthodontics written examination which is required while a resident.
+The extensive didactic and clinical experience helps prepare residents to take the American Board of Orthodontics written examination which is required while a resident.

 The Orthodontic Residency Program accepts residents on an alternate year basis.
 New classes begin on odd numbered years (2013, 2015, 2017, etc.).